-The C-SSRS Is Helping Schools Save Lives and Target Resources
+The Columbia Protocol Is Helping Schools Save Lives and Target Resources

 People working in academic settings can help save lives, increase school safety, and use school resources more efficiently by identifying students who are most at risk for suicide and directing them to the support they need.
 Schools also need to be better prepared when a student asks for help; many teachers report being approached by an at-risk child.
 And students themselves need to know the questions to ask a friend or classmate when they believe they have reason for concern.

-The Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) provides the right questions to ask and is the ideal risk assessment tool for any school’s suicide prevention strategy because it’s:
+The Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS), provides the right questions to ask.
+The protocol is the ideal risk assessment tool for any school’s suicide prevention strategy because it’s:

 - Simple.
 Ask all the questions in a few moments or minutes — with no mental health training required to ask them.
 Anyone can use it, including counselors, nurses, teachers, students, coaches, resident assistants, and social workers.

 - Efficient.
-Use of the C-SSRS redirects resources to where they’re needed most.
+Use of the Columbia Protocol redirects resources to where they’re needed most.
 It reduces unnecessary referrals and interventions by more accurately identifying who needs help — and it makes it easier to correctly identify the level of support a person needs, such as patient safety monitoring procedures, counseling, or emergency room care.

 - Effective.
 Real-world experience and data show that the protocol has helped prevent suicide.

 - Free.
 The protocol and the training on how to use it are available free of charge for use in community and healthcare settings, as well as in federally funded or nonprofit research.

 - Universal.
-The C-SSRS is suitable for all ages and special populations in different settings and is available in more than 100 country-specific languages.
-The scale was originally created for use with children and is available in versions specifically for younger children, as well as for those with autism or other developmental or intellectual disabilities.
+The Columbia Protocol is suitable for all ages and special populations in different settings and is available in more than 100 country-specific languages.
+The protocol was originally created for use with children and is available in versions specifically for younger children, as well as for those with autism or other developmental or intellectual disabilities.